Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

     - Clearly communicate the roles and contributions of both AI and human collaborators to ensure mutual trust and accountability.

 ### Action Items
 1. **Regular Assessment**: Conduct periodic evaluations of collaboration outcomes against the Key Performance Indicators (KPIs) to identify areas for improvement and maintain ongoing effectiveness.
-These evaluations will be scheduled quarterly.

 1. **Respect Intellectual Property**
    - Ensure that both AI and human contributions are appropriately attributed and protected under existing copyright laws.